 If your car breaks down, or you break your leg while coming downstairs, you won’t have trouble paying for the deductible either.
 Just imagine the satisfaction you get when you fight such a situation without a credit card.

 If you have never had any savings before, then it’s high time for you to have some.
-Even if you’re able to put aside $100, I’m sure it’s going to boost your morale and help you sleep better at nights knowing that at least you got something.
+Even if you’re able to put aside $100, I’m sure it’s going to boost your morale and help you sleep better at night knowing that at least you got something.

 How much do you actually need?